CommerceExperts/searchhub-docs/docs/smartquery/operations.rst

 .. note::

     This part covers the specifics to smartQuery additional to what's described in the `setup`_ and `integration`_ section.
-    Please check the `general operations`_ section for the service configuration options.
+    Please check the `common operations`_ section for the service configuration options.

 Configuration